Search across 40B+ web sources and open access databases

 Plagiarism checkers can be separated into standalone online tools as well as more complex software solutions embedded into learning management systems (like Canvas, Moodle, or Google Classroom).

 The first ones fit the needs of individual users like students or teachers.
 They usually search for text matches only across online sources.
 A great many of them have a checkbox to copy and paste user text.
 Alternatively, they may ask a user to sign up and check texts from the comfort of a personal dashboard.
-These originality detectors may also support URL checks to ensure that published content has no duplication elsewhere on the internet.
+These originality detectors may also integrations URL checks to ensure that published content has no duplication elsewhere on the internet.

 The second group is tailored to the needs of educational institutions and provide more sophisticated features that can allow exchanging feedback, getting analytics on class originality levels, checking papers across institution databases, etc.